Introduction to artificial intelligence

-“Artificial Intelligence” or simply “AI” is a broad term for algorithms that aim to simulate human intelligence by learning and making decisions.
-Generally, algorithms (“software programmes”) consists of a set of instructions to perform a specific task.
-However, some tasks, which may be easy for humans to do, are very difficult to write down as instructions for computers to complete; a classic example being deciding if an image shows a cat or a dog.
+“Artificial Intelligence” or simply “AI” is a broad term for computer software programmes that aim to imitate human intelligence by learning and making decisions.
+Generally, these software programmes or “algorithms” consists of a set of instructions to perform a specific task.
+However, some tasks, which may be easy for humans to do, are very difficult to write as instructions for computers to complete; a classic example being deciding if an image shows a cat or a dog.
 This is where AI algorithms can be useful as, rather than writing step-by-step instructions for the task, these algorithms are “trained” by being given an input (such as a picture of a cat) and being told the correct output (“this is a picture of a cat”).
 For each training image the algorithm’s own output is compared with the correct output and small adjustments are made to its internal calculations to minimise the difference between the two.
 With a large amount of good quality training data these algorithms learn to complete a task well without ever being explicitly told how to do so.

-Breast screening is conducted as part of a national programme in the UK.
-Women aged between 50 and 70 are invited for a mammogram (an x-ray of the breast) every three years and roughly 2.2 million women are screened each year.
+Breast screening (using mammogram x-rays) is conducted as part of a national programme in the UK for women aged between 47 and 70 years.
+With women older than 70 being able to self-refer.
 At present, the screening mammograms are read by two expert readers (radiologists and radiographers), and around 70-80% of the cancers are detected.
-The other 20-30% are either detected on the next screening mammogram three years later or beforehand if symptoms such as a lump are present.
-Screening and early detection of breast cancer is known to improve outcomes for the women affected however it is a labor-intensive process.
+Screening and early detection of breast cancer is known to improve outcomes for the women affected however it is a labour intensive process.
 It is believed that AI algorithms have the potential to work alongside expert readers to ease the workload in the breast screening programme and make it more effective by:

 - Improving the accuracy of reading mammograms and cancer detection

-- Acting as a one of the two readers to reduce the manpower requirements
+- Acting as one of the two readers to reduce the manpower requirements

 - Making reading more efficient by marking and prioritising mammograms which it believes are more likely to contain cancer

-- Identifying women with dense breast tissue, for whom mammography is less sensitive, to benefit from supplementary imaging methods such as ultrasound or MRI.
+- Identifying women with dense breast tissue, for whom mammography is less sensitive, to benefit from additional imaging methods such as ultrasound or MRI.

-We are performing this work to improve breast cancer screening and, as part of this research, we plan to build a database containing mammograms from approximately 80,000 women to be representative of the UK population.
-The mammograms will be obtained from those performed as part of the Cambridge Breast Screening Programme and the database will form an essential resource for testing AI algorithms as well as being valuable to the creation and development of new AI algorithms.
+As part of this research we plan to build a database containing mammograms from approximately 150,000 women to be representative of the UK population.
+The mammograms will be obtained from the Cambridge and Norwich Breast Screening Programmes and the database will form an essential resource for testing AI algorithms as well as being valuable to the creation and development of new AI algorithms.
 This is because both training and testing benefit from large numbers of varied, high quality images.
-We will initially collect the existing mammograms of women who attended screening between 2011 and 2020 and, during the course of our research, we will continue to collect new screening mammograms until 2022.
+We will initially collect the existing mammograms of women who attended screening between 2011 and 2019 and, during the course of our research, we will continue to collect new screening mammograms until 2022.

-Firstly, a key database, of non-anonymised data, will be created and stored at the hospital (Addenbrookes) within the NHS firewall.
-The key database will contain information to help us identify each case that will be included in the final testing database.
-The identifiable information that is included is normally collected as part of routine care (date of birth, NHS number, hospital number and screening number).
+First, a key database, of non-anonymised data, will be created and stored at the hospital (Cambridge University Hospitals NHS Foundation Trust / Norfolk and Norwich University Hospital NHS Foundation Trust) securely within an NHS IT system.
+This key database will contain information that is identifiable information, which is normally collected as part of routine care (date of birth, NHS number, hospital number, screening date, screening site, image accession number, episode record ID and screening number).
+These identifiers allow us to find the mammogram images and clinical information relating to the image, for each woman.
 A new unique trial ID will also be created and added, to identify each case.
 The management of this database will follow the security and data management rules for confidential information within the health sector.
 Access to this database will only be allowed by specific members of the research team who have been granted permission for access.
 This database will not be used for testing and will remain at the hospital site.

-Secondly, a final testing database containing only pseudonymised information will be created and stored at the university (Cambridge).
-Pseudonymised information includes the mammogram and the information relating to the image that is routinely documented as part of the screening programme; details of previous breast biopsies, treatment (e.g. surgery or radiotherapy), and genetic risk factors alongside the unique trial ID.
-Data will be pseudonymised according to national standards such that all the information that could be used to identify someone (name, address, date of birth, NHS number, etc.) will be removed.
-This pseudonymised database will be used for testing.
+Second, a final testing database containing only de-identified information will be created and stored at the university (Cambridge).
+The de-identified information includes the mammogram images and clinical information relating to the image for each woman; details of previous breast biopsies, treatment (e.g. surgery or radiotherapy), and genetic risk factors alongside the unique trial ID.
+Data will be de-identified according to national standards such that all the information that could be used to identify someone (name, address, date of birth, NHS number, etc.) will be removed.
+It is this de-identified database that will then be used for testing.

-In certain circumstances, limited amounts of pseudonymised data will be released to academics and commercial companies but with strict restrictions on how data can be used.
-This could occur for purposes such as adapting an algorithm to function with the type of mammogram which will be used in testing.
-This will allow for more fair comparison between algorithms despite differences in the mammographic images they were trained on which can differ between regions and countries.
+In certain circumstances, limited amounts of de-identified data will be released to academics and commercial companies but with strict restrictions on how data can be accessed and used.
+This could occur for purposes such as adapting an algorithm to function with the type of mammogram which will be used in testing, allowing for more fair comparison between algorithms which were originally trained on different data.

 This research is part of a Cancer Research UK programme grant for ‘Risk adaptive breast cancer screening: a tailored imaging approach’.